 Connected Indicates whether the node has is connected to the network

-Gateway Name / IP Address: Information about which Node is the Ingress Gateway.
+Gateway Name / IP Address: Information about which Node is the Remote Access Gateway.

-Add External Client: Button to generate a new ext client.
+Add Client Config: Button to generate a new Remote Access Client configuration file.

 Client ID: The randomly-generated name of the client.
 Click on the ID to change the name to something sensible.